galaguna/heuristicEpiDem-Iterated/README.md

 During the execution of the model, healthy individuals are displayed in green, infected individuals in red, isolated individuals in cyan, immunized individuals in yellow and, finally, dead individuals in brown.

 Individuals may be alive or die from the disease if they do not get through the critical phase of the disease.
-If an individual is alive, whether he is healthy or sick, and he does not have an encounter with someone else, he has the possibility of moving freely to seek personal encounters, as long as the individual is not isolated.
+If an individual is alive, whether it is healthy or sick, and it does not have an encounter with someone else, it has the possibility of moving freely to seek personal encounters, as long as the individual is not isolated.
 When an individual moves freely, the following rules are followed:
 I. The Individual moves randomly to find a partner to meet.
 As long as no partner is associated, the individual is free to meet.
 II.
-Once he is near a potential partner, he checks that the potential partner is not isolated or dead.
-If the possible interlocutor is available, then contact is established with him/her and he/she becomes the interlocutor in turn.
+Once the Individual is near a potential partner, it checks that the potential partner is not isolated or dead.
+If the possible interlocutor is available, then contact is established with it and becomes the interlocutor in turn.
 III.
 Once a meeting has been established, in order to minimize the likelihood of infection, partners may or may not consider following the recommendation to maintain a minimum distance.
 IV.
 Once a couple of individuals have made contact and interacted, they proceed to end the encounter and continue to seek new encounters by moving randomly.

 Meanwhile, sick individuals can infect healthy ones according to the probability function that is found in terms of the inverse of 2 elevated to the distance between the partners.

 The infected individuals have to submit to the various challenges involved in the evolution of the disease and its effects.
-To begin with, once the incubation period is over, if the detection and isolation strategy is enabled, they are subjected to passing through a sanitary filter in which the symptoms of a sick individual can be detected and referred to isolation or confinement to prevent him/her from becoming a carrier of the infection.
+To begin with, once the incubation period is over, if the detection and isolation strategy is enabled, they are subjected to passing through a sanitary filter in which the symptoms of a sick individual can be detected and referred to isolation or confinement to prevent it from becoming a carrier of the infection.
 At this point, there is a possibility that a sick individual may evade the sanitary filter or fail to detect the infection, which is expressed by a probability of escape.

-Aditionally, on the most critical day of the disease, exactly at halfway through the infectious period, the infected individual is subjected to an endurance test where he can survive with a 75% probability.
+Aditionally, on the most critical day of the disease, exactly at halfway through the infectious period, the infected individual is subjected to an endurance test where it can survive with a 75% probability.

 Finally, if an ill individual manages to complete the infectious period, it is considered recovered and acquires the condition of immunity to the disease.